|

 is that the numeric system we use to describe patterns, is actually

+used in a patterned fashion to describe.
 We are imperfect users of our perfect tool.
 Buildings often skip the

 13th floor, there is no year 0, and our only contact with very large